gemini-testing/png-img/README.md

 OS X: Tested with Xcode 6.0 development tools (but should be ok with Xcode 5.0 also)

-Windows: Tested on MSVC 2012
+Windows: Tested on MSVC 2013 Express

 ## Build
 ```